HouPoc/Practice/algorithm/LeetCode/LeetLesson.md

         This problem is *easy* level.

-        This is a simple SQL query.
+        This is a simple SQL query with UPDATE and CASE.

         Be careful about requirements.